Chapter 36

 So I had three students and three instructors, and the final seventh slot I left free in case I needed someone on the fly.
 Personally, I thought that seven slots were plenty for almost any infiltration situation.
 Any more would have just needlessly complicated the system, and storing too many facades would have been a serious tax on the power supply that kept the system running.

 As an additional modification to the tactical gauntlet design, I had altered the power supply location and setup.
 Before, the power supply was simply a battery box that was set at the end of the device, just in the crook of the elbow.
 With the need for additional elements and a stronger drain on the system, I moved it.
 The battery box also chafed something awful in combat.
 So I adjusted the power conduits and set up a series of slots under the armor plating around the perimeter of the base fitted for shard-sized myst crystals.
-One slot for each of the fourteen elements, with each slot holding a standard six shards.
+One slot for each of the sixteen elements, with each slot holding a standard six shards.
 I also made it a personal prerogative to only slot a minimum of moderate potency and refined quality, if at all possible.

 With the initial function test run, I was eager for a stress test.
 What I was planning to do would get me in a lot of trouble if I got caught.
 But if I pulled it off, I could get some serious plus points with Thallos and maybe even get a nice boost to a Vector score.